Part-time-Dan/mod06-Weather-DanWilson/README.md

 # mod06-Weather App-DanWilson

+## IMPORTANT!
+API Keys are deactivated.
+Deployed site will not fetch weather forecasts!

 ## Description
 Module 06 challenge for bootcamp to create a dynamic weather app that searches by city and returns the current weather and a 5 day forecast.